Suyi32/ae-296/README.md

 That is: *Use cached LoRA* < *CPU-assisted Computation* < *Load LoRA on demand*.

 #### Parse the server logs.
 - Go to the directory ``./ae-296``.
 Using the below command to see the average prefilling time, decoding time and LoRA loading time on the console.
+You can compare the results with Figure 15.

   ``python parse_server_log.py``